 You can sling a messenger bag from your back to front, but then you have that flap in the way.
-A true Sling bag is a bit easier to access than a messenger bag.
+A true Sling bag is easier to access than a messenger bag.

-Also, it's meant to wear on your back.
+Also, it’s meant to wear on your back.
 The cross-body strap is also protective.
-You can wear a messenger or even a backpack on one shoulder, which could make it a tempting target for a running thief.
+You can wear a messenger or even a backpack on one shoulder, making it a tempting target for a running thief.

-This doesn't happen with a Sling bag.
-If they grab the bag while I'm wearing it, they have to pull me along for the ride.
+This doesn’t happen with a Sling bag.
+They must pull me along for the ride if they grab the bag while I’m wearing it.

 One downside to a Sling bag is that the weight goes on a single shoulder.
-You may end up needing to adjust it to hang on your other shoulder if you're out for a long period of time and need a break.
+You may need to adjust it to hang on your other shoulder if you’re out for a long period and need a break.